-Hospitals with a high percentage of urgent cases and a low percentage of non-urgent cases had poorer performance.
+Hospitals with a high percentage of urgent cases and a low percentage of non-urgent cases tend to have poorer performance.

 As Figure 12 shows, the greater the percentage of patients in the more urgent triage categories 1 and 2 the less likely it is that this hospital will have patients leaving the ED within four hours.